its-kundan/floating-social-icons/README.md

 yarn add social-floating-icons
 ```

+### Peer Dependencies

+This package requires the following peer dependencies:
+- `react` >= 16.8.0
+- `react-dom` >= 16.8.0

+Make sure you have these installed in your project.
+If you're using a newer version of React, that's perfectly fine!

 > **✅ Package is published and available on npm!**
 >
 > You can view it at: https://www.npmjs.com/package/social-floating-icons